Business Administration

 The Accelerated Bachelors/Master’s Program is for exceptional students.
 The accepted students will have:

-- A minimum GPA of 3.7 in all institutional courses
+- A minimum GPA of 3.7

-- All non-business undergraduate students must successfully complete BUS 101 or BUS 102 with a grade of B or better before beginning MBA courses.
+Developing Your Blueprint for Professional Success, and MBA 676 MBA Internship. - All non-business undergraduate students must successfully complete BUS 101 or BUS 102 with a grade of B or better before beginning MBA courses.

 Next, students must submit the MBA ABM program application including ABM form, application fee, essay, resume, and one recommendation.

-Acceptance into the program happens after the student has earned 60 credit hours of coursework.
 Admission is by a committee chaired by the graduate program director, consisting of the graduate program director and the graduate program advisor.

 Credit Sharing Policy